Most Kiwis Are Underinsured

 How the EQC levy works

-Every home insurance policy in NZ includes a Natural Hazards Commission levy, collected by your insurer as part of your premium.
-In return, the Commission covers natural hazard loss to your house up to the EQC cap per dwelling per event.
-This includes earthquake, natural landslip, volcanic eruption, hydrothermal activity, and tsunami.
-Storm and flood damage are covered directly by your private insurer.
+Your insurer collects a Natural Hazards Commission levy as part of your premium.
+Every policy includes it.
+In return, the Commission covers natural hazard loss to your house up to the EQC cap per dwelling per event: earthquake, natural landslip, volcanic eruption, hydrothermal activity, and tsunami.
+Storm and flood damage sit outside the levy and are covered directly by your private insurer.

-EQC cover is only available while you hold a current home insurance policy.
-If your policy lapses, you lose your entitlement - one reason maintaining continuous cover is critical.
+One thing people miss: EQC cover only exists while you hold a current home insurance policy.
+Let your policy lapse, and you lose your entitlement.
+That alone is reason enough to keep continuous cover.

 What EQC covers vs what your insurer covers

 If the rebuild costs after a natural hazard event exceed the EQC cap, your private insurer covers the remaining loss up to your nominated sum insured.
-This "top-up" cover is crucial because many homes cost significantly more than the cap to rebuild.
-Without adequate cover, you fund the shortfall yourself - a situation thousands of Canterbury homeowners faced during the 2010-2011 earthquakes.
+This "top-up" cover matters more than most people realise.
+Many homes cost significantly more than the cap to rebuild.
+Without adequate cover above that cap, you fund the shortfall yourself.
+Thousands of Canterbury homeowners learned this the hard way during the 2010-2011 earthquakes.

 We check whether your cover provides enough above the EQC cap, factoring in current construction costs, demolition, professional fees, and compliance upgrades.